mboot-github/python-whois/README.md

  * the returned list of name_servers is now a sorted unique list and not a set
  * the help function whois.validTlds() now outputs the true tld with dots

+2022-09-27: maarten_boot
+ * add test2.py to replace test.py
+ * ./test2.py -h will show the possible usage
+ * all tests from the original program are now files in the ./tests directory
+ * test can be done on all supported tld's with -a or --all and limitest by regex with -r <pattern> or --reg=<pattern>

 ## Support
-Python 3.x is supported.
+ * Python 3.x is supported.

-Python 2.x IS NOT supported.
+ * Python 2.x IS NOT supported.